Photo by Tristan Cardew for Human Powered Health

 One of the principles of training is specificity, and this highlights another important reason for training camps.
 While steady Zone 2 and 3 rides during the winter make incredible physiological gains for most athletes, they are not at all similar to what happens in a bike race.

 Bike races are typically very polarized in nature, with lots of surges and sustained efforts above threshold followed by periods of coasting or easier pedaling.
 This varies by terrain and whether or not you’re in the breakaway, pulling in the peloton, or sitting in and conserving for the finish.
-But no matter what the variability in pace and power, output is much larger than one would see during a solo endurance ride.
+But no matter the pace and power variability, the output is much larger than one would see during a solo endurance ride.

 Here’s an example from this year’s Human Powered Health training camp that had several sets of 6 x 30 seconds in Zone 6, plus 30 seconds in Zone 1/2 sprinkled within a long endurance ride.